BushiWeb/Groupomania/api/README.md

-# Groupomania API documentation
+# Groupomania API

-This folder contains all the tools and informations to generate an up-to-date documentation for the Groupomania API.
+The Groupomania API allows to execute actions related to the Groupomania social network, like loging in, creating posts or liking those posts;

-## Installing
+## Installation and execution

 When you download the source code, you can execute: